toolleeo/cli-apps/README.md

 ## <a name="browser"></a>Web browser

+* [Amfora](https://github.com/makeworld-the-better-one/amfora) - Amfora aims to be the best looking Gemini client with the most features.
+It does not support Gopher or other non-Web protocols.
 * [cli-arxiv](https://github.com/knguyenanhoa/cli-arxiv) - CLI tool for exploring arXiv.
 * [Elinks](http://elinks.cz/) - "Advanced and well-established feature-rich text mode web browser"; started as a fork of `Links`; it supports background download with queueing, some support from CSS, text box editing in external text editor.
 * [Graphene](https://github.com/atsepkov/Graphene) - A text-based web browser that's a joy to use.